MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineSession.md

 Import-PSSession $sfbSession
 ```

-Establishes a Skype for Business Online Remote PowerShell Session using multi-factor authentication, for more information, see [Connect using a Skype for Business Online administrator account with multi-factor authentication](https://docs.microsoft.com/office365/enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell#connect-using-a-skype-for-business-online-administrator-account-with-multi-factor-authentication).
+Establishes a Skype for Business Online Remote PowerShell session using multi-factor authentication, for more information, see [Connect using a Skype for Business Online administrator account with multi-factor authentication](https://docs.microsoft.com/office365/enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell#connect-using-a-skype-for-business-online-administrator-account-with-multi-factor-authentication).

 ## PARAMETERS